Ryan Kaine is on the rocks…

 “You’re a complete moron, baby brother.
 What have I told you about reading between the lines?
 Don’t trust anyone!
 You fuckup.
 Fancy letting Mum and Dad down like this now I’m not here to save your sorry arse.”

-He’d have said it with a kindly smile and maybe ruffled his hair, but he’d have said it just the same.
+He’d have said it with a kindly smile and maybe ruffled Martin’s hair at the same time, but he’d have said it just the same.

 A raindrop fell on the tip of his nose and ran into his mouth.
 He licked the water away.
 No chance of dying of thirst in Scotland.